delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 ## Depth Limited Search

-Depth Limited Search is a vartion on DFS whereby a limit is set to the depth of DFS so it does not go on forever or too long.
+Depth Limited Search is a variation on DFS whereby a limit is set to the depth of DFS so it does not go on forever or too long.
 It also solves the infinite path problem.

 If the goal is at level N and we choose a depth of D and D < N then Depth Limited Search is incomplete.

-The solution found is not guranteed to be the shortest optimal path.
+The solution found is not guaranteed to be the shortest optimal path.

 The time complexity of Depth Limited Search is B^d where d is the depth limit.